-While the Japanese government has welcomed tourists to Japan with open arms, foreign workers who want to work in Japan have faced several barriers and setbacks.
-Japan’s population consists of 98.5 per cent ethnic Japanese and it seems most nationals would prefer it stay that way.
+While the Japanese government has welcomed tourists to Japan with open arms, foreign workers who want to work in Japan have faced several barriers and setbacks in the past.
+Japan’s population has consisted of mainly ethnic Japanese individuals, and it seems that, in such a conservative society, most nationals had preferred it to stay that way.

-Japan has one of the strictest immigration policies in the world.
-Its lack of diversity is what allows the culture to remain untouched and unchanging.
-But, it could also be the country’s downfall.
-The government faces pressure on both sides: businesses that need more workers, and citizens who attribute the peace and harmony in Japan to its lack of foreigners.
-Based on violence seen throughout immigration in Europe, Japan is wary of long-term immigration.
-They would rather accept low skilled workers temporarily, in an attempt to fix their looming economic problems.
+For the longest time, Japan had one of the strictest immigration policies in the world.
+Its lack of diversity was what allowed the culture to remain untouched and unchanging.
+The government faced pressure from both businesses that needed more workers and citizens who attributed the peace and harmony in Japan to its lack of foreigners.

-In other previous attempts to increase the labour supply in Japan, campaigns encouraging women and elderly have tried to promote participation in those industries.
-Businesses have fought to increase the retirement age in order to keep an adequate labour supply but alone it is not enough to fill the needs of today’s modern society.
+In previous attempts to increase the labor supply in Japan, campaigns encouraging women and elderly had tried to promote participation in those industries.
+Businesses had fought to increase the retirement age in order to keep an adequate labor supply.
+But these private efforts alone were not enough to fill the needs of Japan’s rapidly advancing society.

-If the Abe administration starts accepting more low skilled workers, with a positive impact, it could change the immigration stance in Japan.
-Successful social integration, as well as improved economic performance, could be very persuasive in relaxing immigration policies.
-This is an extremely controversial topic in Japan, but as time goes on, it becomes an economic necessity, in order for the population to survive, and Japan to continue to be on the cutting edge of technology and global leaders, increased immigration must occur, even if it’s starting at the bottom with low skilled workers.
+If the Abe administration continues accepting more low skilled workers, with a positive impact, it could change the immigration stance in Japan.
+While this is an extremely controversial topic in Japan, it has become an economic project for the prosperity of the nation.
+In order for Japan to continue to be on the cutting edge of technology and global leaders, increased immigration must occur, even if it’s starting at the bottom with low skilled workers.
 Every structure needs a good foundation, even metaphorical ones.